Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Introduction

 \item Our empirical findings uncover the pervasiveness, stealthiness, versatility, and transferability of BFA vectors on DNN executables.
-We show that DNN executables contain severe attack surfaces that are not present in corresponding DNN models in high-level DL frameworks. \end{itemize}
+We present case studies and root cause analysis to characterize the vulnerable bits in DNN executables.